atluriml/WaWe/README.md

 * Roulette Screen
    * Detail Screen
-       * Map Screen (may incorpate this in the detail screen)
+       * Map Screen (may incorporate this in the detail screen)
 * Profile Screen
    * Favorites Screen
    * Visited Screen